Bobby Locke: Worldwide success

 After leaving the PGA Tour, Locke continued his career in Europe and Africa, where he felt more comfortable.
 He won 23 times in Europe, most notably a quartet of successes in The Open Championship, which came in 1949, 1950, 1952 and 1957.
 He was the first of many South Africans who subsequently won major championships, including Gary Player, Ernie Els, Retief Goosen, Trevor Immelman, Louis Oosthuizen and Charl Schwartzel.
 His win in the 1957 Open Championship was with some controversy.
 Locke had failed to properly replace his ball after marking on the 72nd green, and proceeded to putt out.
 This had been confirmed through newsreel footage provided to the Royal and Ancient after the trophy presentation.
 The rules at the time made no provision for a two shot penalty, thus Locke's win could have been overturned through disqualification.
 However, the Championship committee did not enforce the disqualification rule, citing "equity and spirit of the game" as overriding factors in sustaining the posted result.

 During this time Locke also played many other parts of the world.
 In 1955 he won the Australian Open held at Gailes Golf Club in Queensland; he later rated this as one of the best courses he had ever played.
-In 1959, Locke was involved in a serious car accident, and subsequently he suffered from migraines and eye problems that put an end to his competitive career, although he continued competing occasionally after that, without much success.
+In 1959, Locke was involved in a serious car accident.
+Medical issues related to this incident contributed to the end of his career.

-Locke was elected to the World Golf Hall of Fame in 1977.
-He was only the second member (after Gary Player) who did not come from either the United States or the United Kingdom.
-He died in Johannesburg, South Africa in 1987.